-This article was last updated Apr 08, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 08, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The information related to the Uber Visa Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 - The Chase Sapphire Reserve® is hard to beat if you want great travel rewards, but only if you spend $1,000 or more on travel and dining each month, plus another $1,000 on other purchases.
 That spending activity nets you about $570 a year in travel rewards (after factoring in the annual fee of $450 and credits).
 The Uber Visa Card would net you $540 in rewards based on the same spending – not a huge difference.
 But depending on your lifestyle, you might find that other Chase Sapphire Reserve® perks (like travel insurance and the Priority Pass™Select membership that gives you access to 1,000+ airport lounges) provide better value.